 TO:

-You are hereby notified that your request of denied because the information requested is exempt from denied 15.243 (1) (a).
-The Trenton Veterans Memorial Library maility of library patron records and will not release library phone numbers or other registration information without the library patron. aintains a policy of confident- patron names, addresses, tele-
+You are hereby notified that your request ofdenied because the information requested is exempt from 15.243 (1) (a).
+The Trenton Veterans Memorial Library pality of library patron records and will not release library phone numbers or other registration information without the library patron. disclosure pursuant to MCL maintains a policy of confident-patron names, addresses, tele-

-Under Michigan law, you may commence an action disclosure of public records (Freedom of Information Act, have attached a copy of the Freedom of Information Act for right to seek judicial review under Section 10.
-Section 10, MCL 15.240).
+Under Michigan law, you may commence an action disclosure of public records (Freedom of Information Act have attached a copy of the Freedom of Information Act fright to seek judicial review under Section 10. , Section 10, MCL 15.240).
 We

 Name and Title of Person Denying Request

 Date